lambdaclass/webrtc-server/README.md

 * port: set to 443 for HTTPS.
 * certfile: absolute path to the certificate file.
 * keyfile: absolute path to the key file.
-* auth_realm: domain where it will be deployed, required for turn.
+* hostname: name of the host where the app will be deployed.
+Will be used as the `auth_realm` for stun and to lookup the `turn_ip`
-* turn_ip: IP of the server where it will be deployed, required for turn.
+* turn_ip: IP of the server where the app will be deployed.
+If not provided, will default to the first result of `inet_res:lookup(Hostname, in, a)`

 ### Build a release